stianlaa/container-management/README.md

 ```

 ### Remaining to explore:
-- make example app with network use
+- make example app which uses camera
-- docker compose images are hardcoded
 - make example app with device use
-- make example app which uses camera
 - make example app with volume use
 - make example app which panics every X seconds (test failed container)
 - make example app testing logging capability
 - make example apps which interact over network
 - implementing an equivalent services view, adjust api integration to use one of the modems above
-- evalute docker sdk, and potential `nucli` integration
+- evaluate docker sdk, and potential `nucli` integration for container control